-The district did not properly implement an effective internal control system for accounts payable and did not follow all purchasing procedures required.
+The district did not properly implement an effective internal control system for accounts payable and did not follow all purchasing procedures required specifically to the special education department.

 Effect:

 Without a proper internal control system being in place to ensure accurate accounting records, there is an increase risk that the financial statements could be misstated.